Handpicked: Off–Grid Retreats in Scotland

 • A solar-powered off-grid cabin with a wood-burning stove

-• Gas cooker, cool box, outdoor shower, and composting toilet
+• Gas cooker, outdoor shower, and composting toilet

 • Midge screens on all the windows